rbrtbrnschn/community-project/README.md

 [![Discord Server](https://img.shields.io/discord/675237870532821003)](https://discord.gg/q2wRePf)
 [![Please Fork](https://img.shields.io/badge/Please-Fork-success)](#)
 ## Description
 ~Community Project~ is a _multiplayer_ todo-app.
 We keep score for your _tasks, habits, scores, etc._ that you share with your friends.
+Be it with only one or as a group - no problem.

 <details><summary>Table Of Contents</summary>
 <p>